CheyenneMDavid/Just-Cakes/README.md

 ## Application Overview and Functionality of Individual Apps.

 This section explains the functionality of each application within the Just Cakes project.
 Explanations are provided for how each app works, supported by screenshots to illustrate their operation and design.
 This overview provides insights and understanding of the structure and behavior of the applications, offering a clear view of their roles within the overall project.
+All screen shots are shown in laptops resolutions of 1366 x 768 or 360 x 800, inline with Samsung Galaxy S20 and similar devices.

 ### Cakes Application Overview.